 Success has been credited to the shows all-star cast, however Zang Zhi from Superstar China (Like BGT) says its due to Korean programmes being in-sync with the Chinese culture and values.

-There wouldn't have been two Nobel prizes, if Curie hadn't have analysed the data shed gathered.
-With the big picture of both market and competitors, you can spot opportunities.Without analysing your data, it will remain just that – data analysis enables you to develop tactics with evidenced success.
-(Rather than diving in head first.)
+There wouldn’t have been two Nobel prizes, if Curie hadn’t analysed the data shed gathered.
+With the big picture of both market and competitors, you can spot opportunities.Without analysing your data, it will remain just that – data analysis enables you to develop tactics with evidenced success (rather than diving in head first.)

 Understanding how you fit into the new market, and what will make you stand out from competitors, you can plan to your strengths, as well as gain support for your weaknesses.